aichemydev/Wring_docs/docs/tutorial-basics/Dashboard.md

 # Dashboard

-Welcome to the Dashboard.
-This is where you can get quick statistics on your tests.
+Welcome to the Dashboard!

+The Dashboard provides a quick overview of your tests, including key metrics like test cases and assertions, run time and execution cost.
+The higher you move up the ranks, the more detailed the statistics become.
+You can also see the error rate by test or individual test case.
+There is also a screenshot of your current test run as it’s executing in browser.

 ![Wring Dashboard](/img/Dashboard.png)

-Wring Platform supports two languages: English and Spanish.
+Wring supports two languages: English and Spanish.
+We're excited to build on our early language efforts and begin adding additional languages supporting the growing global community of people using and creating content.

 ![Wring Dashboard](/img/language.png)